 On April 13, 2016, the Company amended all then-current employee and active non-employee stock options with an exercise price greater than \$6.50 per share that remained outstanding and unexercised on such date to reprice their respective exercise prices to \$6.50 per share, the fair market value of the Company's common stock as of April 13, 2016, as determined by the Board of Directors.
 Pursuant to this repricing, options to purchase 6,898,736 shares of common stock were repriced, including options to purchase 3,303,786 shares of common stock held by the Company's executive officers.
 The Company determined the total incremental compensation expense related to the repriced awards was \$10.7 million, of which \$0.2 million and \$1.9 million was recorded during the years ended January 31, 2020 and 2019, respectively.
-The incremental compensation expense related to repriced awards was not material as of January 31, 2021 as these awards were fully vested during the year.
+The incremental compensation expense related to repriced awards was were fully vested during the year.